fr33r/.com-blog/blog/content/posts/github-environments-and-secrets.md

 #### Comprehensive Documentation

-This one may be more of a reach, but it's worth calling out that the documentation for the `docker/login-action` assume that environments aren't being used.
+This one may be more of a reach, but it's worth calling out that the documentation for the `docker/login-action` assumes that environments aren't being used.
 I don't fault the maintainers for thinking it wouldn't be necessary to address explicitly - after all, GitHub environments is it's own wide-spread feature, and it shouldn't be necessary for every maintainer of a GitHub action to eductate users of other